 Drusen treatment vitamins

-Vitamins won’t make drusen disappear, but research conducted by the National Eye Institute found a nutritional supplement formulation that may help stave off the advanced stages of AMD.
+Vitamins won’t make drusen disappear, but research conducted by the

 The formulation contains vitamin C, vitamin E, lutein, zeaxanthin, zinc, and copper.